batiste/django-page-cms/doc/display-content.rst

 ----------------------------------------

-There is several ways to change the way the default view provided by the CMS render the django_gerbi.
+There is several ways to change the way the default view provided by the CMS render the pages.
 This list try explain the most common.

 Using the DJANGO_GERBI_EXTRA_CONTEXT setting
 ============================================